widdowquinn/Teaching-EMBL-Plant-Path-Genomics/README.md

 * Exercise 02: CDS feature comparisons of bacterial plant pathogens
 * Exercise 03: Training/building an HMM profile with bacterial pathogen effector sequences, and using it to find new members of the family

-There are additional worksheets covering topics from the presentation, but that could not be addressed practically in the session.
+There are additional worksheets covering topics from or related to the presentation, but that could not be addressed practically in the session.
 These are located in the `worksheets` subdirectory.

-* Worksheet 1
-* Worksheet 2
-* Worksheet 3
+* Worksheet 1: Downloading (many) genomes from NCBI using Biopython

 ## Obtaining materials